josephryan/Leys_et_al_Ephydatia_cell_atlas/README.md

 # Leys_et_al_Ephydatia_cell_atlas
 Analyses from Leys et al. - An atlas of morphology of the freshwater sponge Ephydatia muelleri

 1. To recreate the conda environment that was active during these analyses (see conda_package_versions in this repo).
-You will also need Trinity.
-We used version 2.8.5.
+You will also need the utility scripts distributed with Trinity.
+We used the scripts distributed with Trinity version 2.8.5.
 All versions of Trinity can be downloaded here: https://github.com/trinityrnaseq/trinityrnaseq/releases

 ```bash
 conda create --name <env> --file conda_package_versions